Introducing Dependency Injection in .NET

 What is Dependency?

-A dependency is an object that another object depends on.
-Examine the following ClassB
+A dependency is an objec that another object depends on.
+Examine the following ClassB class with that other classes depend on:

 Code Sample - Dependency Injection Demo

-class to make use of it.
-In the following example, the
+A class can create an instance of the ClassB class to make use of it.
+In the following example, the ClassB class is a dependency of the ClassA class:

 Code Sample - Dependency Injection Demo

-example, are problematic and should be avoided for the following reasons:
+The class creates and directly depends on the ClassB class.
+Hard-coded dependencies, such as in the previous example, are problematic and should be avoided for the following reasons:

-This implementation is difficult to unit test.
-The app should use a mock or stub
+- This implementation is difficult to unit test.
+The app should use a mock or stub ClassB class, which isn't possible with this approach.

-So let's try to get the instance of ClassB
+So let's try to get the instance of ClassB from constructor of ClassA.

 Code Sample - Dependency Injection Demo

-Here is the complete wire up in Program.cs
+Here is the complete wire up in Program.cs.

 Code Sample - Before Dependency Injection